To participate in J-Serve, please choose one of the following projects:

 Write letters for OneFamily to distribute to individuals who have been impacted by terror and war.
 OneFamily is Israel's leading national organization dedicated to rebuilding the lives of Israel's victims of terror and war by providing emotional, psychological, financial and legal assistance.
 OneFamily has been delivering innovative programs, comprehensive care and support to over 4000 families, helping them achieve their emotional and financial independence and successfully reintegrate into society.

 Grades 6-12 / Maximum 40 teens

-Yellow Brick House empowers women and children to rebuild their lives and gives a voice to the untold stories of violence in our community, raising awareness about the need for change, and moving our community forward to end violence against women and kids.
-At J-Serve, volunteers will assemble much-needed care packages for women and children who are escaping domestic abuse and violence.
-These care packages offer a warm welcome to the many families and women who turn to our emergency shelters for safety.
+Create much needed care packages for women and children at Yellow Brick House who are escaping domestic abuse and violence.
+Yellow Brick House empowers women and children to rebuild their lives and gives a voice to the untold stories of violence in our community, raising awareness about the need for change and moving our community forward to end violence against women and children.